ivanzusko/padavanium/list-show-more/README.md

 ```
 After that go to `http://localhost:8080` and you will see your page.
 Please, use `items.json` as a mock of remote server response.
 There are only three items, so every time user click "show more" button just show new items which are in fact just the same items were shown before.
+Please, ensure that your `scroll to top` animation is working on all major browsers (IE11, Edge, last version of FireFox, Opera and Chrome).

 And please... no __jQuery__ :)